harveychow/glacier-delete-archives/README.md

 # Delete all archives in a AWS Glacier Vault
 Amazon doesn't provide an easy way to delete Glacier vaults.
-When a vault still contains archives, you'll have to delete them before deleting archives.
+When a vault still contains archives, you'll have to delete them before you're able to delete the vault.
 This is quite a troublesome process.

-First you need fetch a list of all archives.
+First you will need to fetch a list of all archives.
 Which can take several hours.
 Then you need to extract the `ArchiveId` from each archive and manually delete the archive via a `aws-cli` command.

 This script helps you with this last step.